-The Dragon Dance (舞龙) is a traditional Chinese performance often seen during festive celebrations, especially Lunar New Year, within Chinese communities worldwide.
-In Chinese culture, the dragon is a powerful symbol of wisdom, dignity, strength, and good fortune.
-Variations of the dance can also be found in other Asian countries—for example, in Japan's Nagasaki Kunchi Festival, in Vietnam during Tết and the Mid-Autumn Festival, and in Indonesia where it is known as "liang liong."
+The Dragon Dance (舞龙) is a traditional Chinese performance commonly seen during festive celebrations such as Lunar New Year.
+In Chinese culture, the dragon symbolizes wisdom, strength, and good fortune.
+Variations of the dance also appear across Asia, including in Japan, Vietnam, and Indonesia.

 Siwen Concetta Hodgkins, a sophomore at Niskayuna High School, is a rising talent featured by AANY.
 Inspired by her mother, AANY’s Dragon Dancer Wei Wei Zhang, and driven by her own athletic spirit, Siwen has developed a deep passion for the art of public performance.